touch2shop/cassandra-elasticsearch-sync/README.md

         {id: 1, name: "alice", timestamp: 1}   --->   {id: 1, name: "bob", timestamp: 0}
         {id: 1, name: "alice", timestamp: 1}   <---   {id: 1, name: "alice", timestamp: 2}
-        {id: 1, name: "alice", timestamp: 2}   --->   {id: 1, name: "alice", timestamp: 2}
+        {id: 1, name: "alice", timestamp: 3}   --->   {id: 1, name: "alice", timestamp: 2}
-        {id: 1, name: "alice", timestamp: 2}   <---   {id: 1, name: "alice", timestamp: 3}
+        {id: 1, name: "alice", timestamp: 3}   <---   {id: 1, name: "alice", timestamp: 4}

 ...and so on.

 There are several techniques to break such cycles.
-One that is simple and also very effective is to only apply updates from one database to another if data is different.
+One that is simple and also very effective is to only apply updates from one database to another if data and/or timestamp is different.
 It is easy to see how this breaks the cycle in two iterations:

         CASSANDRA                                      ELASTICSEARCH